 Mr. Gothóni has performed with many of the world’s leading orchestras—often conducting from the keyboard—including the Chicago, Detroit, and Toronto Symphony Orchestras; Berlin and Warsaw Philharmonics; and the Bavarian Radio Symphony.
 He appears frequently at summer music festivals, as a soloist and in collaboration with chamber orchestras.
 Mr. Gothóni has premiered more than a dozen piano concertos, among them works by Sir John Tavener, Aulis Sallinen, Curtis Curtis-Smith, Einojuhani Rautavaara, and Srul Irving Glick.

-Gothóni has recorded some 100 albums for several labels, including BIS, CPO, Decca, DGG, EMI and Ondine.
-Among the recordings should especially be mentioned his Schubert interpretations, piano concertos by Britten, Villa-Lobos and Rautavaara.
+He has recorded some 100 albums for several labels, including BIS, CPO, Decca, DGG, EMI, and Ondine, with whom he produced more than 20 CDs in the 1990s.
+Among the recordings of particular note are his Schubert interpretations, and the piano concertos by Britten, Villa-Lobos, and Rautavaara.